Zainab-105/LMS/README.md

 # LMS
- Its a system for mangibg library.
+ Its a system for manging library.